 Book Summary || Book Analysis

 - Another acclaimed book that will introduce you to the complicated modern political environment of this region in a compelling way is The Lemon Tree by Sandy Tolan.
 (For a quicker read, a recent speech by Israeli diplomat George Deek, a Palestinian Christian, deftly describes the political dynamics of modern Israel.
 A more FAQ oriented resource is The Israeli Palestinian Conflict by Dale Hanson Bourke - Skepticís Guide Series from InterVarsity Press.)

 - Among the videos available.
-I highly recommend the series called Faith Lessons, featuring Bible teacher Ray Vander Laan.
+I highly recommend the series called Faith Lessons, and other resources featuring Bible teacher Ray Vander Laan.
 Ray does a great job of connecting Bible lessons to the biblical world.

 - Biblical Archaeology Review is another good introduction to Biblical Archaeology.
-This bi-monthly publication with excellent photography and articles that are written by top archaeologists and Bible scholars.
+This bi-monthly publication has beautiful photography and articles that are written by top archaeologists and Bible scholars.

 - Then, finally a few references that I'm responsible for: ARTIFAX is a quarterly publication that I edit which features news digests, with abstracts of news articles about the latest discoveries in Israel and surrounding countries.
 Plus, my own podcast/radio program, The Book and The Spade.
 This weekly program has been offering "backgrounders on the Bible through Biblical Archaeology" since 1983.
 We've featured interviews with over 200 archaeologists and Bible scholars.
 You can download or listen to the latest program at radioscribe.com or search our archives at tbts.info.

 Looking for more recommendations on Biblical Archaeology books?
 Here's a list from one scholar.